rcgsheffield/sheffield_hpc/hpc/Choosing-appropriate-resources.rst

 * Bessemer (Launched in 2018)
 * ShARC (Launched in 2017)

 It is also important to note that the Sheffield HPC clusters have been designed to fulfil different purposes.
 Stanage and ShARC are for the most part *capability* clusters designed to run larger compute jobs that will use multiple nodes.
 Bessemer is a *capacity* cluster designed to run smaller compute jobs which will fit on a single node.
 In addition, Stanage and Bessemer have newer CPUs with more modern features.
-Bessemer but does not have a /data filestore.
+Bessemer and Stanage do not have a `/data` filestore.

 You should prioritize putting smaller core count jobs onto Bessemer and massively parallel jobs onto Stanage or ShARC (while utilizing a form of :ref:`MPI <parallel_MPI>`).